MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

   - [Azure Stack HCI network deployment considerations](/azure-stack/hci/plan/cloud-deployment-network-considerations)
   - [About Azure Stack HCI, version 23H2 deployment](/azure-stack/hci/deploy/deployment-introduction)

-- Review Cloud Adoption Framework (CAF) guidance
+- Review Cloud Adoption Framework guidance

     The Cloud Adoption Framework [Ready methodology](/azure/cloud-adoption-framework/ready/) guides customers as they prepare their environment for cloud adoption.
 The methodology includes technical accelerators like Azure landing zones, which are the building blocks of any Azure cloud adoption environment.
 Review the below documents for more details on preparing your environment for hybrid cloud.